 COMMITTEES OF DIRECTORS.
 The board of directors may, by resolution adopted by a majority of the directors then in office, designate one or more committees, each consisting of two or more directors, to serve at the pleasure of the board.
 Appointments to such committees shall be by a majority vote of the directors then in office.
 The board may designate one or more directors as alternate members of any committee, who may replace any absent member at any meeting of the committee.
 Any such committee, to the extent provided in the resolution of the board, shall be advisory only.

 MEETINGS AND ACTION.
-Meetings and action of committees of the board shall be governed by, and held and taken in accordance with, the provisions of Article VI of these bylaws, Sections 8 (place of meetings and meetings by telephone), 9 (annual and regular meetings), 10 (special meetings), 11 (quorum), 12 (waiver of notice), 13 (adjournment) and 14 (action without meeting), with such changes in the context of those bylaws as are necessary to substitute the committee and its members for the board of directors and its members, except for the following: (a) the time of regular and annual meetings of committees may be determined by resolution of the board of directors as well as the committee; (b) special meetings of committees may also be called by resolution of the board of directors; and (c) and notice of special meetings of committees shall also be given to all alternate members, who shall have the right to attend all meetings of the committee.
+Meetings and action of committees of the board shall be governed by, and held and taken in accordance with, the provisions of Article VI of these bylaws, Sections 9 (place of meetings and meetings by telephone), 10 (annual and regular meetings), 11 (special meetings), 12 (quorum), 13 (waiver of notice), and 14 (adjournment), with such changes in the context of those bylaws as are necessary to substitute the committee and its members for the board of directors and its members, except for the following: (a) the time of regular and annual meetings of committees may be determined by resolution of the board of directors as well as the committee; (b) special meetings of committees may also be called by resolution of the board of directors; and (c) and notice of special meetings of committees shall also be given to all alternate members, who shall have the right to attend all meetings of the committee.
 Minutes of each meeting of any committee shall be kept and filed with the corporate records.
 The board of directors may adopt rules for the government of any committee not inconsistent with the provisions of these bylaws.
 If required by law, committee meetings shall be held in accordance with the Ralph M. Brown Act, California Government Code sections 54950, et seq.

 OFFICERS